Generalized Schr\"odinger Bridge on Graphs: Methodology

 \paragraph{Generalized Schr\"odinger Bridge on Graphs} We consider the discrete analogue of \cref{eq:gsb_objective} on $\gG$.
 Let $u_t$ denote a controlled transition rate satisfying the same structural constraints.
 We denote by $p^r$ and $p^u$; the path measures induced by the base rate $r_t$ and the controlled rate $u_t$, respectively.
 In the following, we formulate the GSB problem on graphs with respect to the controlled transition rate $u_t$, by explicitly expressing the KL divergence between path measures of CTMC, the resulting optimization problem is written as

 where \cref{eq:CE} is the Continuity Equation (CE) that describes the time evolution of the controlled path $p^u_t$ on $\gG$, serving as the discrete analogue of the FPE in \cref{eq:fpe}.
 Note that the continuous-state dynamics constraint \cref{eq:fpe} in \cref{eq:gsb_objective} is replaced with the discrete CE \cref{eq:CE}.
+Concurrently, \citet{guo2026discrete} considered the same formulation and provided a similar Schr\"odinger Bridge analysis for CTMCs.